Dongshan Lamb

 Dongshan Lamb offers robust flavors with tender lamb cooked in a rich, aromatic blend of star anise, Sichuan pepper, and soy sauce.

 Tied to Dongshan Ridge in Wanning, Hainan, where the local goat breed has been recorded since the Song dynasty.
-The mountain's herb cover — wild basil, tea-tree shoots — is what gives the meat its distinctive low-gaminess; herders used to drive flocks daily to specific ridges.
+The goats graze on Dongshan Ridge's wild Mallotus 'partridge tea' (鹧鸪茶) and drink mountain-spring water, which is what gives the meat its distinctive low-gaminess; herders used to drive flocks daily to specific ridges.
 Dongshan lamb joined Wenchang chicken and Jiaji duck in Hainan's 'four famous dishes' list in the early Republican era.

 On the Palate